CanaanGM/canaangm.github.io/_posts/2023-04-19-dapper-create-database-on-app-startup.md

 date: 2023-04-19 18:59 +0300

 categories: [development, databases]
-tags: [postgres, dotnet-7, auto-migration, databases, docker]
+tags: [postgres, dotnet, auto-migration, databases, docker]

 ---
 ## Using Dapper to auto-migrate a postgres database and create the database